 - indicate what care is needed for methadone-exposed infant

 - describe the current practice for treating pregnant women who are opioid dependent with buprenorphine

-- develop a diagnostic and therapeutic approach to patients with common concurrent mental health and substance use disorders
+- develop a diagnostic and therapeutic approach to youth with opioid use disorder

-- develop a diagnostic approach that allows to formulate a treatment plan to address poly-substance abuse by patients treated with or being considered for treatment with methadone or buprenorphine
+- develop a diagnostic approach that allows to formulate a treatment plan to address opioid misuse and poly-substance abuse by older adults